vered1986/LexNET/README.md

 In our paper we use the English Wikipedia dump from May 2015 as the corpus.
 We computed the paths between the most frequent unigrams, bigrams and trigrams in Wikipedia (based on [GloVe](http://nlp.stanford.edu/data/glove.6B.zip) vocabulary and the most frequent 100k bigrams and trigrams).
 Rather than re-creating the corpus, if you'd like to use the same corpus, the files for the Wiki corpus are available [here](https://drive.google.com/folderview?id=0B0kBcFEBhcbhdXBTOVRRbThOVDg&usp=sharing).

 <b>Pretrained Models:</b>
 Since the datasets we used in this work differ from each other, we recommend training the model rather than using pretrained models.
-If you prefer using our pretrained models, they are available [here](https://drive.google.com/folderview?id=0B0kBcFEBhcbhQ3h6VDV2NFQ0SGc&usp=sharing).
-(Incomplete)
+If you prefer using our pretrained models, some pretrained models are available [here](https://drive.google.com/folderview?id=0B0kBcFEBhcbhQ3h6VDV2NFQ0SGc&usp=sharing).